bradfrost/atomic-design/chapter-3.md

 </code>
 </pre>

-We're including `organisms-factoid` the same way as all the other patterns, but we're also naming it `factoid-advertising` by wrapping the include in a mustache *section*, indicated by the mustache code containing the `#` and `/` symbols.
-By giving the pattern instance a unique name, we can latch onto it and dynamically replace the content of the pattern.
+We're including `organisms-factoid` the same way as all the other patterns, but we're also naming it `factoid-advertising` by wrapping the include in a Mustache *section*, indicated by the Mustache code containing the `#` and `/` symbols.
+By giving the pattern instance a unique name, we can latch on to it and dynamically replace the content of the pattern.
 More on that in the next section!

 This Russian nesting doll approach to building UIs is simple but tremendously powerful.
-This structure allows designers and developers to keep patterns DRY saving time, effort, and money.
-This approach also allows teams to build a final UI while simultaneously creating the underlying UI design system.
+This structure allows designers and developers to keep patterns DRY, saving time, effort, and money.
+This approach allows teams to build a final UI while simultaneously creating the underlying UI design system.
 After all, the final interface is one instantiation of its underlying design system.
-Teams can also traverse between abstract and concrete, zeroing in on a particular pattern to fix bugs ("The header's broken!"), while also seeing how changes to small patterns affect the overall page layout.
+Teams can also move between abstract and concrete, zeroing in on a particular pattern to fix bugs ("The header's broken!"), while also seeing how changes to small patterns affect the overall page layout.

 ## Working with dynamic data
 It's important to articulate the underlying content structure of UI patterns within the context of a pattern library.
 That's why we've been looking at dimension-displaying grayscale images and placeholder text containing character limits.
 But while this information is helpful for creative teams, grayscale images and lorem ipsum text are not what end users interact with on your actual site.
 We need a way to replace our default dummy content with real representative content in order to ensure our UI patterns match the reality of the content that lives inside them.